qleet/user-docs/docs/architecture/kubernetes-federation.md

 are not horizontally scalable.
 When deployed in a highly available configuration, only one controller is active at any given time and they use leader election to determine which of a set of identical controllers manage operations at any given time.
-In the case of a larger retailer that uses Kubernetes in their outlets, they may have many thousands of clusters to manage along with the software in those clusters.
-This is a demanding volume of state to reconcile for a single controller.
+In many use-cases, many thousands of clusters must be managed coherently, not to mention the software in those clusters.
+This is a tremendous amount of state reconcilation to be performed by controllers that do not share load across multiple instances.

 ## Kubernetes Datastore